sanjay-ks23/GraphRAG-Psychotherapist-Agent/README.md

 ## Overview

-This system is built on knowledge graphs from therapy literature to understand relationships between therapeutic concepts
+This system is built on knowledge graphs from therapy literature to understand relationships between therapeutic concepts.

 **Module Structure**